itekus009/WA---clinic/patients/BlackCat.md

 We detected a hole on the neck.
 It is on the back side.
 This hole is as big as a human's finger.
-We decided to have him operated.
+We decided to have cat operated.
-But now we are still observe this hole.
+But now we are still observe this hole and pet's behavior.

 ```